 An Indo-Chinese recipe with fried noodles, vegetables in a sweet and sour sauce and topped with green scallions; American Chopsuey is a perfect meal for any day.

-My fondest memories of this recipe is from a restaurant close to home that would place a heap of fried noodles, a mix of vegetables and sauce with some orange food color and topped with scallions.
+My fondest memories of this recipe is from a restaurant close to home that would place a heap of fried noodles, a mix of local vegetables and sauce with some orange food color and topped with scallions.

 The vegetables in the dish were based on season and availability, but the overall taste from the sauce and noodles was unaltered.